fohrloop/dash-uploader/README.md

 ## Example with callback
 - The `display_files`-function is called after each upload.
 - The `isCompleted` property will be set to `True`, when upload is finished.
 - The `fileNames` property (list of str) have the name of the uploaded file.
-Note that in *current version*, only one file can be uploaded at the time, and he length of this list is one.
+Note that in current version, *only one file can be uploaded at the time*, and the length of this list is one.

 ```python
 from pathlib import Path